 Peach and bourbon are a fantastic pairing, and the two come together in a magical way in the new old-fashioned recipe.
 It puts a fresh summer fruit twist on the old-fashioned, one of the best bourbon cocktails of all time.
 The recipe is simple, so anyone can make it at home.

 The beauty of popular "stick" drinks like the old-fashioned, mojito, and caipirinha is that the base is an inspiration for a great variety of drinks.
 By simply switching out the muddled fruit, an entirely different cocktail is born.
-That is the case with this recipe from Woodford Reserve, in which the old-fashioned's orange and cherry are swapped out for peach and blackberry.
+That is the case with this recipe in which the old-fashioned's orange and cherry are swapped out for peach and blackberry.
 The two summer fruits make the new old-fashioned an ideal warm weather drink to enjoy on the patio with a few good friends.

 Gather the ingredients.